-When running vSphere 6.5 or 6.7 and utilizing a VMFS-6 datastore, we now have access to automatic LUN reclaim (this unmaps unused blocks on your LUN), which automatically unmaps unused storage on your LUNs.
+When running vSphere 6.5, 6.7, or 7.0 (or later) and utilizing a VMFS6 datastore, we now have access to automatic LUN reclaim (this unmaps unused blocks on your LUN), which automatically unmaps unused storage on your LUNs.
 This is very handy for thin provisioned storage.

-Essentially when you unmap blocks, it “tells” the storage (SAN) that unused (deleted or moved data) blocks aren’t being used anymore and to unmap them (which decreases the allocated size on the storage layer).
+Essentially when you unmap blocks, it “tells” the storage (SAN) that unused (deleted or moved data) blocks aren’t being used anymore and to unmap them, which decreases the allocated size on the storage layer and frees up storage space.
 Your storage LUN must support VAAI and the “Delete” function.

 Now taking this a step further, most of you have noticed that storage reclaim in the vSphere client has two settings for priority in the web client; none, or low.

-For those of you who feel daring or want to spice life up a bit, you can manually increase the priority through the esxcli command.
+For those of you who feel daring or want to spice life up a bit, you can manually increase the priority of the automated space reclamation through the esxcli command.
 While I can’t recommend this (obviously VMware chose to hide these options due to performance considerations), you can follow these instructions to change the priority higher.

 Manually Configure Storage Reclaim (UNMAP) Priority